-In 1997, the average observed belt use rate reported by states with secondary enforcement laws was 62 percent, compared to 79 percent in states with primary enforcement laws (including the District of Columbia).
+In 1998, the average observed belt use rate reported by states with secondary enforcement laws was 62 percent, compared to 79 percent in states with primary enforcement laws (including the District of Columbia).
+New Hampshire, which has no adult belt use law, reported a belt use rate of 56 percent.